VincentBounce/TetriLight/README.md

 When a player clears 2 (`RULES.transferRowsCountMin`) or more lines together, then he drops the same quantity of bad grey lines to other players.

-When a player clears 3 (`RULES.pentominoesRowsCountMin`) or more lines together, then he has 1 to 3 blocks per shape, and other players have 5 blocks per shape, during 15 or 20 seconds (it's called Pentominoes/Trominoes mode).
+When a player clears 3 (`RULES.pentominoesRowsCountMin`) or more lines together, then he has 1 to 3 blocks per shape, and other players have 5 blocks per shape, during 15 or 20 seconds.
+It's called **pentominoes/trominoes mode.**

 The game is lost when a new shape can't be placed `!_fallingShape.canMoveToPlaced`.